stephancill/account-sdk-bugbash-13-08-25/CONTRIBUTING.md

 ## How to Contribute

-🎉 First off, thank you for considering contributing to the Coinbase Wallet SDK! 🎉
+🎉 First off, thank you for considering contributing to the Base Account SDK! 🎉

-The following is a set of guidelines for contributing to the Coinbase Wallet SDK.
+The following is a set of guidelines for contributing to the Base Account SDK.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ### Reporting Bugs

-1. **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/coinbase/coinbase-wallet-sdk/issues).
+1. **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/base/account-sdk/issues).

-2. If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/coinbase/coinbase-wallet-sdk/issues/new).
+2. If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/base/account-sdk/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ### Suggesting Enhancements

-1. **Check the [Issues](https://github.com/coinbase/coinbase-wallet-sdk/issues)** to see if there's someone who has already suggested the same enhancement.
+1. **Check the [Issues](https://github.com/base/account-sdk/issues)** to see if there's someone who has already suggested the same enhancement.

-2. If it doesn't exist, [create a new issue](https://github.com/coinbase/coinbase-wallet-sdk/issues/new).
+2. If it doesn't exist, [create a new issue](https://github.com/base/account-sdk/issues/new).
 Provide a clear and detailed explanation of the feature you want and why it's important to add.

 ### Pull Requests